sirprize/dojomat/readme.md

         });
     });

-Note the call to `populateRouter` in the constructor of this widget - `populateRouter` is a utility function to populate the router from a simple routing map object.
-Instead of manually creating callback functions for all our routes, we pass it a map object and `populateRouter` dojomatically creates the callbacks for us.
+Note the call to `populateRouter` in the constructor - `populateRouter` is a utility function to populate the router from a simple routing map object.
+Instead of manually creating callback functions for all our routes, we pass it a map object and `populateRouter` dojomatically creates the callbacks for us, instantiates the route objects and registers them with the router.
+The resulting callback functions will instantiate top-level widgets based on the `widget` property in the routing map object.
+An object with the following properties is passed to the page-level constructor upon instantiation:

+    {
+        router: router, // instance of Routed/Router
+        request: request, // instance of Routed/Request
+        notification: { message: 'Well done!', type: 'ok' } // only if available - more info below }

 ## _AppAware Mixin

 The `_AppAware` mixin has a small set of methods to facilitate page-level error handling and assists in the manipulation of top level things such as dynamically setting stylesheets.
 Here's a typical top-level page widget:

     define([
         "dojo/_base/declare",